pulkitgandhi02/Num_Classifier/README.md

-Here’s a **basic project description** for your *Number Checker* app — perfect for a GitHub `README.md`, Netlify deployment, or as an intro section on the website.

----

-### 📄 Basic Description

 **Number Checker** is a simple and interactive web tool that lets users check if a given number is:

 * 🧮 **Odd or Even**